What is Bruxism?

 - Limitation or difficulty in jaw opening and closing

 - Tooth sensitivity

 What Causes Bruxism?

-The cause of bruxism is not completely agreed upon.
-Consuming stimulants such as caffeine appears to increase the risk of bruxism however a variety of psychological and physical factors are also thought to be responsible.
-In many cases, bruxism has been linked to stress, however bruxism be the body’s reaction to poor tooth alignment, an uncommon side effect of some psychiatric medications, a complication of severe brain injury or a symptom of certain rare neuromuscular diseases involving the face.
+The cause is not completely agreed upon.
+Consuming stimulants such as caffeine appears to increase the risk however a variety of psychological and physical factors are also thought to be responsible.
+In many cases, bruxism has been linked to stress, however it may be the body’s reaction to poor tooth alignment, an uncommon side effect of some psychiatric medications, a complication of severe brain injury or a symptom of certain rare neuromuscular diseases involving the face.